castmart/Folio/README.md

 ## Phase 2.
 Use Functional Endpoints

-Now, let's suppose that your team wants to change the technology that is using for exposing the http api endpoints.
+Now, let's suppose that your team wants to change the technology that is being used for exposing the http api endpoints.
 From the well known Spring mvc Annotated controllers from the phase 1 to the new Functional Endpoints offered by the same mvc project (see [docs](https://docs.spring.io/spring-framework/reference/web/webmvc-functional.html) here).

-For the clean Architecture this is considered a detail, then all the new code should only affect the code in the `details` sun-project.
+For the clean Architecture this is considered a detail, then all the new code should only affect the code in the `details` sun-project which allow us effectively apply the Close Closure Principal (the component level brother of the Single Responsibility Principle).
-To do that, it has been added a new class that will be the handler of the endpoints (which will be configured in the `configuration` sub-project).
+To do that, it has been added a new class that will be the handler of the endpoints but without annotations.
+The only requirement is that the methodds should accept an instance of "ServerRequest" and return a "ServerResponse".
+This kind of funcitons are exposed through a router ("Router Function", see the following code snippets).

 ```kotlin
 // Handler function in "details" sub-project.